heaven-born/Zio-Nio-Server/README.md

 Purely functional lightweight general purpose TCP server based on ZIO and NIO2 + MtProto-specific server handling 'req_pq' and 'req_DH_params' requests.

-### Notes

-I decided to keep protocol-specific serialization with dedicated codecs for each field instead of "scodec.codecs.ascii32", because I could not understand if it was supposed to use both at the same time or it was just a simplification in the task.

 ### Structure